PedroBVidal/insightface/README.md

 Both manual-downloading models from our github repo and auto-downloading models with our [python-library](python-package) follow the above license policy(which is for non-commercial research purposes only).

+## License

+To train the proposed model, first install the requiriments: pip3 install -r   train\_requirements.txt.

+Afterwards, configure the path to the training dataset at recognition/arcface\_torch/configs/idiff\_face\_r50\_onegpu.py and the used number of identities and images.
+The dataset is available under request [here](https://github.com/fdbtrs/IDiff-Face)

+To trigger the training, also move to recognition/arcface\_torch and run python3 train\_v2.py idiff\_face\_r50\_onegpu.
+The training will run with default configuration.

+The training data containing the annotation (and the models trained with these data) are available for non-commercial research purposes only.

+Both manual-downloading models from our github repo and auto-downloading models with our [python-library](python-package) follow the above license policy(which is for non-commercial research purposes only).

 ## Top News

 **`2023-08-08`**: We released the implementation of [Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views](https://arxiv.org/abs/2212.02997) at [reconstruction/gaze](reconstruction/gaze).